 It is not surprising, given the focus on the start-up and early stages, that the majority of investments by business angels are in small companies.
 Just over half of the investments of BBAA investors are in companies that have five or fewer employees and 78% have 10 or fewer employees.
-Investments made through LINC Scotland are also oriented towards small companies but to a slightly lesser extent than in the case of BBAA investments: 46% of investments are in companies that have five or fewer employees and 67% have ten or fewer employees (Figure 3.8).
+Investments made through LINC Scotland are also oriented towards small companies but to a slightly lesser extent than in the case of BBAA investments: 46% of investments are in companies that have five or fewer employees (Figure 3.8).
 This is consistent with the higher proportion of follow-on investments made by Scottish angel groups.